fossabot/BahmanM.Flow/README.md

 Now, let's switch hats.

-We are a consumer of the `PaymentCollectionService` (the one we just wrote).
+We are another team who is a consumer of the `PaymentCollectionService`.

 The product requirements for our application demand strong resiliency for this feature.